 March, 2014: The City of Granite Falls disbanded the local police department and contracted law enforcement with the Snohomish County Sheriff’s Office.
 The Pilchuck Foundation will continue to support unfunded law enforcement needs.

 How will my donation be used?

 Your donation does not replace City or County funding, but only augments it, for critically needed training, technology, and equipment for the Granite Falls area assigned deputies and the Granite Falls Fire District #17.
-As of December, 2016, we have purchased over $1,000 worth of surveillance equipment, a special identification card making machine for Operation Child ID, a new field laptop, an FBI Certified biometric fingerprint scanner, two years rental of a thermal imager, 5 magnesium fingerprinting kits, a ballistic entry shield, additional Operation Child ID supplies, and more.
+As of February, 2017, we have purchased 5 AEDs for the police department, over $1,000 worth of surveillance equipment, a special identification card making machine for Operation Child ID, a new field laptop, an FBI Certified biometric fingerprint scanner, two years rental of a thermal imager, 5 magnesium fingerprinting kits, a ballistic entry shield, additional Operation Child ID supplies, and more.
 Your donation also helps us provide scholarships to local graduating students interested in pursuing a career in fire safety or law enforcement.

 Is my donation tax deductible?

 Yes.
 The Pilchuck Foundation is a 501(c)3 non-profit foundation.
 You will receive an annual statement of your contributions each January.

 I’d like to volunteer!

 If you are interested in volunteering to help with our annual major fundraiser, or with National Night Out, or even our Board of Directors, please send your contact information with a note of interest to either of the email addresses below.

 If you have another question, please contact us at info@PilchuckFoundation.org or Catherine.Anderson@PilchuckFoundation.org